madprops/gifmaker/README.md

 ```

 You can run `borat.py` from anywhere in your system using its virtual env.
 Relative paths should work fine.

-There's a `test.sh` file that runs borat with some pre-defined flags to test things are working properly.

 ---